 Keys Points for Parents:

-4. Follow through with consequences.
+Follow through with consequences.
 Though not the end-all-be-all, consequences serve a significant purpose in child-rearing.
 It is important that parents give thoughtful consideration when setting consequences for infractions.
 The most effective consequences are those that are most meaningful to the child.
-The child should be feeling the pain, not the parent.
-Keep in mind that (after age 3) consequences do not have to be delivered immediately.
+The child should be feeling the pain, not the parent(s).
+Keep in mind that after age 3 consequences do not have to be delivered immediately.
 Taking away an upcoming special event may have a much greater impact than being sent to bed early.

-5. Keep your own behavior in check.
-Earning respect from your children is not the same as demanding it.
+Keep your own behavior in check.
+Earning respect from your children is different from demanding it.
 The former is sustainable, the latter is not.
 Model what you want to see in your children.

 © Sharon Knapp Lamberth, February.
 12, 2021